-Upped KKR offer for Australia's Treasury Wine raises bidding war prospect
+Upped KKR offer for Australia's treasury wine raises bidding war prospect

+(This story corrects seventh paragraph to make clear earlier offer was from KKR only)

-SYDNEY Australia's Treasury Wine Estates (TWE.AX) is opening its books to Kohlberg Kravis Roberts & Co LP (KKR.N) after the private equity giant hiked its takeover offer to $3.15 billion, raising the prospect of a bidding war for the world's No.2 winemaker.
+SYDNEY Australia's Treasury Wine Estates TWE.AX is opening its books to Kohlberg Kravis Roberts & Co LP KKR.N after the private equity giant hiked its takeover offer to $3.15 billion (2.34 billion pounds), raising the prospect of a bidding war for the world's No.2 winemaker.

 Treasury, which rejected a $2.9 billion unsolicited bid from KKR in April, said the 10.6 percent rise in the offer price meant it was now "in the interests of shareholders to engage further."